mattilalab/petrov-et-al-2018/README.md

 Please note!
 This is work in progress.
 We are in the process of commenting our home-made scripts.
+We expect it to be ready till 23 November!